-Currently, one female is diagnosed with Asperger/Autism (ASD) for every four males diagnosed.
-Those who work in the field know that the actual prevalence is closer to one Asperger female for every two males.
-One Korean study suggests that two-thirds of girls and women go undiagnosed as a result of subtler or different manifestations of the profile than boys and men.
-This means that many girls and women are slipping through the cracks, unrecognized for, and supported in, their unique challenges.
-Women with Asperger profiles, like men, have a range of Asperger traits of varying degrees.
-AANE can help women understand how their Asperger traits may be different from men or what is portrayed in the media.
+Currently, one female is diagnosed with Asperger's or autism for every four males diagnosed.
+Those who work in the field know the actual prevalence is closer to one autistic female for every three males.
+Many women and girls go undiagnosed or are misdiagnosed for a variety of reasons, including often having subtler or different manifestations of the profile than boys and men.
+This means that many girls and women are slipping through the cracks, unrecognized for, and supported in, their unique characteristics.
+Women with Asperger/autism profiles, like men, have a range of traits of varying degrees.
+AANE can help women understand how their traits may be different from men or what is portrayed in the media.

 Video: Shining Light on Women with an Asperger/Autism Profile

 Support Groups for Adults (Women's Support Groups below)

 Social Activities and Events for Adults (Women's Social Activity below)

 Upcoming Groups, Activities, and Events for Adults

 Generous grants from Felicity House and Boston Evening Clinic Foundation help fund AANE's women's support groups.